 Your business can purchase a plan from any small group insurer during an open enrollment period each fall, between November 1 and December 15.
 During that window, insurers have to accept small groups, regardless of the percentage of employees who enroll in the plan.

 This can all get pretty tricky.
-The best thing to do is to work with a broker who can help you choose and roll out a plan for your team, and keep you compliant.
+The best thing to do is to work with a health insurance broker who can help you choose and roll out a plan for your team, and keep you compliant.